didaKtik/P3-Arcade-Game/README.md

 Project 3: Arcade game "Frogger"
 ===============================
-Have you ever dreamt of a game that would make you better at crossing the road?
-Maybe on this day when you had to cross this two times three lane highway with your mosquito costume to grab your favourite hamburger?
+Have you ever dreamt of a game that would train you road-crossing capabilities?
+Maybe on this day when you had to cross this two-times-three-lane highway with your mosquito costume to grab your favourite hamburger?
 Whatever the good reason, this game is made for you!

-No in fact it is primarily an excuse to train on object-oriented programming with js (master this *this* guy, experience with scopes, classes and their prototype, inheritance, etc.).
+No in fact this is primarily an excuse to train object-oriented programming with js (master this *this* guy, experience with scopes, classes and their prototype, inheritance, etc.).
 It is part of [Udacity's front-end nanodegree](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001), and as such you also learn plenty of other practical things on the way, like